bytewax/bytewax/docs/tutorials/search-logs/index.md

 ```

 ## Data Model

-In this example, we will define a data model for the incoming events, generate input data to simulate user interactions, and implement logic functions to calculate the Click-Through Rate (CTR) for each search session.
-We will then create a dataflow to process the incoming event stream and execute it to generate actionable insights.

 Let's start by defining a data model/schema for our incoming events.
 We'll make model classes for all the relevant events we'd want to monitor.

 ```{literalinclude} dataflow.py